 Mario Gabelli’s GAMCO Investors and Warren Buffett’s Berkshire Hathaway can be also counted amongst the company’s investors.
 While GAMCO owns a $239 million stake, or 6.38 million shares, in The Bank of New York Mellon Corporation (NYSE:BK), Berkshire Hathaway owns almost $1 billion in stock, equal to 24.65 million shares.
 The largest hedge fund shareholder (amongst those that we track) is Mason Hawkins’ Southeastern Asset Management, with 34.54 million shares of The Bank of New York Mellon Corporation (NYSE:BK).

-Last on this list is another company present in Mr. Buffett’s and Mr. Gabelli’s equity portfolios: Wells Fargo & Co (NYSE:WFC).
+Last on this list is another company present in Mr. Buffett’s and Mr. Gabelli’s equity portfolios: Wells Fargo & Co (NYSE:WFC) which is one of the biggest banks in the World.
 This $268 billion market cap diversified financial services company saw Mr. Horseman acquire 12,400 shares over the second quarter.
 His fund now owns 577,100 shares, worth roughly $30 million.

 As most knowledgeable investors and finance aficionados already know, Wells Fargo & Co (NYSE:WFC) is Warren Buffett’s most valuable equity holding.
 The fund recently disclosed ownership of more than 463 million shares of the company, worth more than $24 billion.
 For his part, Mr. Gabelli, holds 4.44 million shares of Wells Fargo & Co (NYSE:WFC).
 Other major investors betting on this financial giant are Ken Fisher of Fisher Asset Management –with 18.5 million shares, and Tom Russo of Gardner Russo & Gardner – with 14.6 million shares.